jungjuseong/RokitEngine/docs/generating_paths.md

 ![Adjacent Lines Joined Together](assets/gap_filled_joined.svg)

 The line widths of these lines are then adjusted in order to cover the same area as the original skin lines that they replaced.
-Just like when the line widths of walls were adjusted to compensate for overlapping walls, CuraEngine adjusts the print speed here too instead of actually extruding less or more while printing these lines.
+Just like when the line widths of walls were adjusted to compensate for overlapping walls, OrganRegenEngine adjusts the print speed here too instead of actually extruding less or more while printing these lines.
 The printer typically has greater control over movement speed than over the flow of material exiting the nozzle.
 The result of adjusting these line widths looks a bit like the image below.

 ![Line Width Adjusted](assets/gap_filled_compensated.svg)